 The human brain is comprised of 70% water.
 The QBD theory proposes that the water molecule dipoles constitute a quantum field, referred to as the cortical field.

 In the 1960s, two physicists, Hiroomi Umezawa and Herbert Fröhlich, did substantial research and composed a published thesis on the notion of QBD.
 This theory compliments the CEMI theory as conceived by McFadden and Pocket.

 The thought that the cortical field governs brain dynamics suggests that the energy between the cortical field and the biomolecular EM waves from the neural network produce consciousness.

-The notion that the consciousness is governed, stored, and maintained in an electromagnetic field as generated and fed back to our neurons poses explanation to age old questions pertaining to the structure of thought itself.
+The notion that the consciousness is governed, stored, and maintained in an electromagnetic field is generated and fed back to our neurons poses an explanation to age-old questions pertaining to the structure of thought itself.

 One such question is regarding the capability of conceiving thousands of details regarding a singular topic upon the mere mention of the said topic.